newcomb-luke/vxworks-emulation-layer/README.md

-# Testing Repository for our Real-Time Embedded Systems Final Project
+# VxWorks Emulation Repository for our Real-Time Embedded Systems Final Project

-This repository contains not only platform-agnostic C code that is being tested for our project, but also sports a shiny VxWorks emulation layer.
+This repository contains a shiny new VxWorks emulation layer for testing code on Linux.

-## Final Project Roadmap

-- [ ] Simulator
-    - [ ] Calculations
-    - [ ] Sensor Writing
-        - [ ] Level Sensor Writing
-        - [ ] Temperature Sensor Writing
-        - [ ] Pressure Sensor Writing
-- [ ] Controller
-    - [ ] Sensor Reading
-        - [ ] Level Sensor Reading
-        - [ ] Temperature Sensor Reading
-        - [ ] Pressure Sensor Reading

 ## VxWorks Emulation Layer Roadmap